Lionel Messi to miss Saturday’s Inter Miami MLS game against Atlanta United | KRDO

 By Wayne Sterling, CNN

-(CNN) — Lionel Messi will miss a Major League Soccer match for the first time since joining Inter Miami as he will not feature against Atlanta United on Saturday.
+(CNN) — Lionel Messi will miss Inter Miami’s Major League Soccer match against Atlanta United on Saturday.

 A club source told CNN the decision was made to rest the Argentinian World Cup winner due to the number of games he has played since signing for the club in July.